iTwin/itwinjs-core/docs/core/learning/backend/BestPractices.md

 Break up a long-running synchronous operation into small increments, yielding back to the libuv event loop at regular intervals.
 You might say that your server must "come up for air" often to remain responsive.
 The operation becomes a series of asynchronous operations.

 Here is some pseudo-code to illustrate yielding.
-The code assumes that you have
 ``` ts
 const pause = (ms: number) => new Promise((resolve) => setTimeout(resolve, ms));